-upper Eamont is predominantly a trout fishery, whilst the lower sections also hold some grayling.
+The upper Eamont is predominantly a trout fishery, whilst the lower sections also hold some grayling.
 The trout average ¾lb but fish weighing between 4lb and 5lb are caught most seasons.
 The largest Brown trout landed in 2017 was 8lb 8oz which equalled the previous record for this water.

 Unfortunately the only day I don't take the camera is the one I do it.

-2 other members where close to me when it's happen so you might hear about
+two other members were close to me when it's happen so you might hear about it.

-Of course the fish was released after been weighted by my net.
+Of course the fish was released after been weighed by my net.

 Please Check: Penrith Anglers Safety notes for members and visitors